carlst99/TrialManager/docs/create-google-form.md

-# Creating an entry form
+# Creating an entry form [WIP]

 Creating an online entry form is where it all starts.
+The simplest and most convenient way to achieve this (with guaranteed TrialManager compatibility!) is to create a Google Form.

 ### Downloading the form for use in TrialManager

+TrialManager requires a CSV file containing your entries to operate.
+Google Forms makes it easy to download one directly.

+!!! note
     We recommend that you only download the entries once they have closed, so that you don't confuse yourself with multiple datasets.

 ### Using one form for multiple events

 ### Editing the entries in Excel/Google Sheets

 Quite often, you'll want to edit the entries, or at least browse through them in a more compact manner than what you can do in Google Forms.
 Reasons for doing this include:

 - Fixing incorrect entries